 Thinking about getting a tattoo?
 Here’s something to ponder—studies show that up to 3 out of 4 people regret getting a tattoo.
 Most of those people, however, live with those regrets as the number of tattoo removal treatments performed each year is about 10%.
-At our Omaha med spa locations, we use advanced laser technology to minimize the appearance of tattoos to the point that they’re virtually imperceptible.
+We use advanced laser technology in Omaha, NE, at our med spa locations to minimize the appearance of tattoos to the point that they’re virtually imperceptible.

 Even though laser tattoo removal technology is more effective than ever, men and women live with unwanted ink because of myths they hear about the treatment.
 Unfortunately, these misconceptions persist, and many individuals never even consider getting their tattoos removed.